isabella232/document-services.en/help/usecases/reviews.md

 ## Next steps

 This tutorial shows how Document Services APIs integrate a [document-sharing and review workflow](https://www.adobe.io/apis/documentcloud/dcsdk/reviews-and-approvals.html) into a web application.
-Using the application remote workers can easily share files and collaborate with their teammates, which is especially helpful to employees and contractors who work from home.
+This application allows remote workers to share files and collaborate with their teammates, which are especially helpful to employees and contractors who work from home.

 You can use these techniques to enable collaboration in your app or explore [PDF Services Node SDK Samples](https://github.com/adobe/pdftools-node-sdk-samples) and [PDF Embed API Samples](https://github.com/adobe/pdf-embed-api-samples) on GitHub for inspiration on how else to use Adobe’s APIs.